-Maharasan K S* and V. Saravanan Pages 1 - 7 ( 7 )
+K.S.
+Maharasan * and V. Saravanan Pages 131 - 137 ( 7 )

-Results & Conclusion: The proposed technique helps to validate & verify software application in an effective way.
-Reduction of data on fault triage aims to construct a high-superiority set of fault data in the smallscale system by eliminating the fault report.
-By applying an algorithm, fault data set and attributes are extracted from every fault data set and train a predictive model based on the historical dataset.
+Results & Conclusion: The proposed technique helps to validate & verify software application in effective way.
+Reduction of data on fault triage aims to construct a high-superiority set of fault data in the small-scale system through eliminating the fault report.
+To applying an algorithm, fault data set and attributes are extracted from every fault data set and train a predictive model based on the historical dataset.
 Based on Experimental evaluations, proposed methodology reduces 0.06 ET (Execution Time), and improves 0.5 P (Precision), 0.75 R (Recall), 0.39 F-M (F-Measure) and 5.07% (accuracy) compared than existing methodologies.

 Software development process, data mining, An Efficient Integration of Instance and Aspect Preferment Algorithm (EIIAPA), compiler, fault triage, execution time, precision, recall, f-measure, accuracy.

 Science and Humanities Faculty, Anna University, Chennai, Tamilnadu, Department of Computer Applications, Sri Venkateswara College of Computer Applications and Management, Coimbatore, Tamilnadu